amitthecoder/amitthecoder/README.md

 ## About me

-I'm Sagar Viradiya.
-A Google Developer Expert on Android.
-An Android Engineer at [DeliveryHero](https://www.deliveryhero.com/) and also Co-organizer of [GDG MAD](https://gdgmad.com/) (Mumbai).
-Community is :heart:.
-Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.
+I'm Amit Kumar.
+A Android app developer.

 I ocassionally blog and tweet about android.
 Also open sourced few android related stuff.